hashemi/nbk2qif/README.md

 # nbk2qif

-This script converts National Bank of Kuwait (NBK) online statements from Excel spreadsheets into the QIF format, make them amenable to import into financial planning software.
+This script converts National Bank of Kuwait (NBK) online statements from Excel spreadsheets into the QIF or CSV formats, making them easier to import into accounting, personal finance software, or as cleaned up spreadsheets.

 ## Installing Dependencies